Paula Dobriansky Keynote Speaker

-In February 2007, as the President’s Special Envoy to Northern Ireland, Ambassador Dobriansky received the Secretary of State’s highest honor, the Distinguished Service Medal, for her contribution to the historic devolution of power in Belfast.
-During her more than 25 years in national security affairs, Ambassador Dobriansky has held many Senate-confirmed and senior level positions in the U.S. Government including Director of European and Soviet Affairs at the National Security Council, the White House, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE) and Associate Director for Policy and Programs at the United States Information Agency.
+Dobriansky held many senior-level positions throughout 25-year career in national security affairs, including in the White House, where she was Director of European and Soviet Affairs at the National Security Council, Deputy Assistant Secretary of State for Human Rights and Humanitarian Affairs, Deputy Head of the U.S. Delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe (CSCE) and Associate Director for Policy and Programs at the United States Information Agency.

 Ambassador Dobriansky has received several awards and honors in recognition for her work, including the Foreign Policy Association Medal for services to her country and the International Republican Institute’s Women’s Democracy Network Jeane J. Kirkpatrick Awards (2008).
 She is also the recipient of several prestigious national medals, including Poland’s highest medal of merit, and others from Lithaunia, Romania, Hungary and Ukraine.
 In 2007, for her services to the historic devolution in Belfast, as the President’s Special Envoy to Northern Ireland, she received the highest honor for a Secretary of State, the Distinguished Service Medal.

 She is the distinguished National Security Chair at the US Naval Academy, a Fulbright-Hays scholar, a Ford and Rotary Foundation Fellow and a member of Phi Beta Kappa.